gibaBR/Switch-Backup-Manager/README.md

 ## Changelog

-v 1.0.5
+* 1.0.5
-* You can now configure the autorename pattern using tags
+  - You can now configure the autorename pattern using tags
-* Preparing for next release, when more info will be retrieved from "scene" database
+  - Preparing for next release, when more info will be retrieved from "scene" database
-* **IMPORTANT: Its a good idea to redo your local database as on next release there will be required information **that starts to be stored on this version (1.0.5).
+  - **IMPORTANT: Its a good idea to redo your local database as on next release there will be required information** **that starts to be stored on this version (1.0.5).
 This way the transition will be smoother.**
-* Some more code refactoring
+  - Some more code refactoring

 * 1.0.4
   - Adds filter to the games lists